dblock/slack-gamebot/DEPLOYMENT.md

 ### MongoDB

 Deploy slack-gamebot to Heroku and add a MongoLab or Compose MongoDB provider.
+You can use both free and paid tiers.

 ### Environment

 #### SLACK_API_TOKEN

-If your bot servces one team, set SLACK_API_TOKEN from the Bot integration settings on Slack.
+If your bot servces one team, create a new bot integration on Slack and set `SLACK_API_TOKEN` from the bot integration settings on Slack.
 The first time you start the service it will automatically create a team using this token.

 ```
 heroku config:add SLACK_API_TOKEN=...